Check the Criteria to Apply to see if you are eligible.

 All applications must be completed using the online application.

-High school students applying for an early response using the New Application for High School Students by April 3rd will need to provide financial information for the college they plan to attend.
+High school students applying for an early response using the New Application for High School Students will need to provide financial information for the college they plan to attend.
 For more information about the early response option, please click here.

 The application can be completed on a computer, iPad or a tablet.
-It cannot be completed on a phone.
+It is not suggested that it be completed on a phone.
 The application works best in Firefox, Chrome and Safari browsers.
-If you must use Internet Explorer, be sure you have the most up-to-date version of IE.
+It is suggested that Internet Explorer not be used.

 In order to log back into your application you will need to use the same email address that you used when you began your application.
-You will also need the security token you created.
+You will also need the password you created.
 To resume your application, please click here.
-If you still cannot access your application, look for the “Forgot your login information?
-Click here to reset it” at the bottom of that page.
-Then check your email for directions to reset your security token.
+If you still cannot access your application, look for the “Forgot password” link.
+Then check your email for directions to reset your password.
 Be sure to check your spam and junk folders if it does not come to your inbox.

-PLEASE NOTE: The “Forgot your login information?” option will only work if you are using the email address you used when you started your application.
-If you still cannot reset your security token in order to return to your application, please call our office at 978-744-2111 or email us at email@example.com.
+PLEASE NOTE: The “Forgot password” option will only work if you are using the email address you used when you started your application.
+If you still cannot reset your password in order to return to your application, please call our office at 978-744-2111 or email us at email@example.com.

 How do I take a screenshot of information on my computer that needs to be uploaded as a file to my application?